Stormwater, I am Your Father

-The problem is not lack of empathy.
-People do care about the environment, and care even more about their local wildlife preservation.
-It’s common place for people everywhere to reduce, reuse and recycle.
+The problem is not a lack of empathy.
+People do care about the environment and care even more about their local wildlife preservation.
+It’s commonplace for people everywhere to reduce, reuse and recycle.
 In Salt Lake City alone, there were countless recycling bins and signs encouraging people to be conscious about where their trash goes.

 My plea to all who know the importance of stormwater is to encourage others to become educated and to make sure that stormwater maintenance is not a foreign concept.
 Stormwater is as simple to teach as recycling, all we need to do is do.

 Remember, “Do or do not.
 There is no try.”

 By Preston Vawdrey